-Following a fun 48 hours exploring Denver, I drove three hours west to Steamboat Springs for the 9th annual Steamboat OktoberWest beer festival.
+After exploring Denver in 48 hours, I drove three hours west to Steamboat Springs for the 9th annual Steamboat OktoberWest beer festival.

 Steamboat is famous for many reasons, including champagne powder snow, producing more Olympians than any other U.S. town, and a 100-year old Winter Carnival.

-However, for one weekend every September before the snow begins to fall, the town celebrates Colorado craft beers.
+However, for one weekend every September before the snow falls, the town celebrates Colorado craft beers.

 One of the first beers I tasted was Buzzcock by Butcherknife Brewing Company, Steamboat's first production brewery.
 It's a British-inspired dark ale.